U.S. economy grew 5.7 percent in 2021, fastest full-year clip since 1984, despite ongoing pandemic

 “We’re hitting on all cylinders producing goods, and that’s good,” said Ben Herzon, executive director at IHS Markit.
 “But it’s also bad, because the economy wasn’t really set up to produce goods at the level that it’s producing now.
 That’s one of the reasons we’re seeing some of the problems on the supply side.”

 The economy has made tremendous strides since being gutted by the coronavirus pandemic in the spring of 2020, and the Biden administration often touts last year’s gains as a vote of confidence for Democrats’ sprawling stimulus measures, which juiced the broader economy and cushioned peoples’ pocketbooks.
-The Federal Reserve, too, has kept up enormous support for the financial system, and has only recently mounted an aggressive effort to unwind its pandemic-era interventions.
+The Fed, too, has kept up enormous support for the financial system and has only recently mounted an aggressive effort to unwind its pandemic-era interventions.

 GDP, which measures the value of all goods and services produced in the economy, is typically reported after adjusting for inflation.
-Without inflation, growth in the third quarter would have been 10 percent, meaning a significant portion of the quarter’s growth was absorbed by rising prices.
+Without inflation, growth in 2021 would have been 10.0 percent, meaning a significant portion of the year’s increase was absorbed by rising prices.

 Since June of last year, economists have raised their inflation forecasts by 1.1 percentage points, according to a survey by Wolters Kluwer’s Blue Chip Economic Indicators.
 Over that time, they lowered their expectations for GDP growth by the same amount: 1.1 percentage points.